-In the first place, it should be mentioned that this system can be considered as a functional unit, which constitutes a mesh that surrounds, delimits, coheres, moves, manages, relates and facilitates the mechanical and functional physiology of the human body.
+In the first place, it should be mentioned that this system can be considered as a functional unit of the human body.

 Its functions are multiple and varied, even more so when it is identified that it acts in a special and different way in each part where it is present.

-Therefore, functions identified in a general way will be mentioned, knowing that the function will depend on the depth of the fascial tissue:
+Therefore functions identified will depend on the depth of the fascial tissue:

 - Support, nutrient function, transport, absorption of friction among other elements, conservation of body heat.